POORT8/Poort8.Ishare.Common/README.md

 GUID-private-endpoint-1|name-private-endpoint-1|description-private-endpoint-1|https://endpoints.myapi.com/private-endpoint-1;GUID-private-endpoint-2|name-private-endpoint-2|description-private-endpoint-2|https://endpoints.myapi.com/private-endpoint-2
 ```

-## Comformance Test Tool
+## Conformance Test ✅
-This container is successfully tested against the [iSHARE Conformance Test Tool](https://dev.ishareworks.org/demo-and-testing/ctt.html).
-This means that the capabilities and token endpoints are implemented in conformance with the iSHARE specification.
-The test results can be found here.
-Note that one test fails, but we are certain the the test is incorrect, not the response :)
+This container ([release 0.2.0](https://github.com/POORT8/Poort8.Ishare.Common/pkgs/container/poort8.ishare.common/24709356?tag=v0.2.0)) is successfully tested against the [iSHARE Conformance Test Tool](https://dev.ishareworks.org/demo-and-testing/ctt.html).
+This means that the _capabilities_ and _token_ endpoints are implemented in conformance with the iSHARE specification.
+The test results can be found [here](https://github.com/POORT8/Poort8.Ishare.Common/blob/ctt-results/CTT.LOSUKVFUJM.pdf).
+Note that one test fails, but we are certain that the test is incorrect, not the response :)

 ## Acknowledgements
 This package was developed with partial funding from the Dutch Topsector Logistics.